TYPES OF WINDOW AND STORE DISPLY

 1. WINDOW DISPLAY: Window display

-has traditionally been a major form of promotion for many store -based
+has traditionally been a major form of promotion for many store

 The main features of window display are